 Inheritance theft laws include civil relief and criminal penalties.
 The civil court can discharge the executor and replace them with someone else, force them to return the money and take away their commissions.
 There can also be criminal a penalty, although most inheritance theft allegations do not escalate to criminal prosecution.

-Civil Law Penalties for Inheritance Theft
+Civil Law Penalties and Remedies for Inheritance Theft

 Surcharge.
 Beneficiaries will ask the court to surcharge the executor who they are claiming took more than they are entitled to.
 If the executor is one of the beneficiaries, then the court can surcharge the executor’s share of the inheritance, giving some or all of the executor’s share to the other beneficiaries.